FREQUENTLY ASKED QUESTIONS

 When clients come into therapy for compulsive sexual behaviors, they may wonder whether they are struggling with sex and/or pornography addiction.
 I often hear clients make comments such as, “Everyone watches porn”, “I’m just living the single life”, or “I enjoy sex, who doesn’t?”
 Sex and pornography are not necessarily the enemies.
 Rather, it is the relationship that someone has with sex and pornography that has become problematic for many clients I see.
 Take a glimpse at my blog "Am I a Sex Addict?" to see what criteria therapists look for when considering if someone is struggling with sex addiction.

-While “sex addiction” is not currently a diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM), this does not minimize the painfully devastating consequences that clients experience as a result of their sexually compulsive behaviors.
+The World Health Organization's (WHO) International Classification of Diseases recognizes compulsive sexual behavior as a mental health disorder.
+While sex addiction is not currently a diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM), this does not minimize the painfully devastating consequences that clients experience as a result of their sexually compulsive behaviors.
 These consequences may include: profound guilt and shame, conflict in relationships, broken trust, safety concerns, legal issues, job loss, and a myriad of other consequences.
 The Sexual Addiction Screening test (SAST) is a self-assessment that can help you better understand if your compulsive sexual behaviors indicate the presence of sex addiction.
 This assessment is not meant to be a diagnosis – it is designed to help you determine whether you should seek further help with a trained professional.
 To access this free self-assessment, click here.